blekane/Devopseasylearning/Docker/09-Script-To-Build.md

 fi
 ```

-## Build and push into 3 environment such as NONPROD, PROD AND QA (Senior guy)
+## Build and push into 3 environments such as NONPROD, PROD AND QA (Senior guy)

 ```sh
 #!/bin/bash